 We’ll enjoy our stylish surroundings during welcome drinks and dinner this evening.

-This morning we discover the exciting city of Valencia on a coach tour of its main sights.
+Valencia - This morning we discover the exciting city of Valencia on a coach tour of its main sights.
 The centrepiece of this cultured city of contrasts is the ribbon of green that curves its way from the port to the riverside Parc de Capçalera, hugging the historic old town as it goes.
 Once the Turia riverbed, this delightful urban park is now a series of manicured gardens, wooded areas, water features, whimsical play areas and monuments, all crossed intermittently by a series of handsome bridges.

-On the port side of this green thoroughfare we'll see the City of Arts and Sciences, a truly fantastical collection of buildings designed by world-famous local architect, Santiago Calatrava.
+On the port side of this green thoroughfare, we'll see the City of Arts and Sciences, a truly fantastical collection of buildings designed by world-famous local architect, Santiago Calatrava.
 An opera house, science museum, IMAX cinema and aquarium rise out of still pools of bright blue water like something in a science-fiction movie!

 Contrasting the futuristic with the historic, we'll also follow a local guide on a walking tour through the old town, where leafy, boutique-lined avenues branch off down narrow alleyways, leading to little squares overlooked by pastel-coloured town houses, and a diverse smattering of architectural masterpieces.
 Our tour includes entry to one-such building, the Silk Exchange, which is a UNESCO-listed site and striking Gothic marvel.
 It's not difficult to imagine the city's prosperous 15th-century merchants trading under the grand vaulted ceiling of the interior hall, supported by towering fluted columns.

 Just opposite sits the modernist market hall, which you may wish to visit during your free time for lunch.
-Built in 1928, this vast structure blends coloured glass and iron to beautiful Art Nouveau-style effect – to step inside is to submerge yourself in a swirl of smells, sounds, movement and colour, from the rainbow of fresh produce grown in Valencia's fertile huerta gardens, to the calls of traders and the bustle of local shoppers.
+Built in 1928, this vast structure blends coloured glass and iron to beautiful Art Nouveau-style effect – to step inside is to submerge yourself in a swirl of smells, sounds, movement and colour, from the rainbow of fresh produce grown in Valencia's fertile Huerta gardens, to the calls of traders and the bustle of local shoppers.

-This morning we drive south to Elche, which sits slightly inland just beyond Alicante.
+Elche - This morning we drive south to Elche, which sits slightly inland just beyond Alicante.
 Elche is especially interesting for its cultural fusion, merging the Moorish legacy of the 10th-century Arab occupiers with additions from the Christian conquerors who ousted them from their Vila Murada home three centuries later.
 During our guided tour we’ll see this evocative east-meets-west amalgamation, illustrated perfectly by the ornate Spanish-Baroque Basilica de Santa Maria, which sits between the Arab fortresses of Calaforra and Altamira.

 This cultural diversity is also displayed in the natural areas for which Elche is renowned, as the Vila Murada historic centre is caught between the Huerto del Cura botanical gardens and the vast Palmeral palm grove.
 The date palm orchards were planted by Arab settlers and are the largest in Europe.
 These natural havens give the old town of Elche a 'desert oasis' feel that we get to fully appreciate on our guided tour, which ends at the Huerto del Cura, the ‘Priest’s Orchard’ – the most important botanical garden of the Palmeral.
 Here we’ll get to see an amazing collection of tropical plants, including a rare Imperial Palm dedicated to Empress Elisabeth of Austria, and we’ll also taste a number of local date-based delicacies.

 The rest of the day is free for you to explore at leisure.
 You may wish to visit the archaeological museum or perhaps learn about Elche's famous passion play at the Casa de la Festa.
 We return to Valencia in the afternoon.
-This evening, we enjoy dinner in a local restaurant.

-Today we travel to Spain's 'interior plateau', a seemingly endless 'stepped' area that rises up into mountains and falls to dusty highland plains, river basins and arid valleys.
+Teruel & Albarracin - Today we travel to Spain's 'interior plateau', a seemingly endless 'stepped' area that rises up into mountains and falls to dusty highland plains, river basins and arid valleys.
 Teruel in Aragon is our first stop and another excellent example of the cultural medley that was Moorish Spain.
 Here we see Gothic and Islamic architecture, fused in the distinctive Mudéjar style, and ornate Arabesque buildings.
-The towers of San Martin and San Salvador are especially beautiful, while the cathedral, with its bell tower, colourful mosaic tiling and splendid interior, is recognised by UNESCO as one of the finest examples of this unique architectural style.
-Another pretty Mudéjar church, the turreted San Pedro, hides a romantic legend – the tombs of the 'lovers of Teruel'.
-The star-crossed couple has inspired artists through the centuries and their exquisitely carved tombs can be found in the church’s mausoleum.

-Next we visit Albarracin, one of Spain's most picturesque villages.
+Next, we visit Albarracin, one of Spain's most picturesque villages.
 Perched on a precipitous outcrop above a bend in the Gaudalaviar river, this tiny place feels eerily isolated, overlooking the shrubby, rocky hills that rise up to meet it on all sides.
 We take a walk with a local guide through narrow lanes passing stone cottages, the village cathedral and red-clay houses.
-At the very top of town, we see the crenellated city walls that snake their way even higher across the nearby mountain ridges.
-A charming casa gives us a glimpse back to the 17th century before we return to our hotel for dinner.

-Today is yours to spend as you choose in Valencia – and there's plenty to see in this large and lively Spanish city.
+Free day in Valencia - Today is yours to spend as you choose in Valencia – and there's plenty to see in this large and lively Spanish city.
 Perhaps visit the excellent science museum, which sits almost skeletal in the City of Arts and Sciences, before joining the locals on a stroll through the Turia gardens to the arched viewing point overlooking the lake of the Parc de Capçalera.
 If you prefer to discover Valencia's historic landmarks, the Church of Saint Nicholas may have a modest façade but its interior is a wonderland of colourful frescoes that is often compared to the Sistine Chapel.

 Of course, Valencia Cathedral is an undeniable highlight of this city's richly diverse cache of architecture.
 A mesmerising mix of Gothic, Romanesque, Renaissance, Baroque and neo-Classical elements – the result of a centuries-long building process – this cathedral comprises a decorated dome, a soaring tower and intricate façades.
 It's also home to a holy chalice, endorsed by centuries of papal use and said to be the cup used at the Last Supper.